 Joe keeps to quite an even distribution of macronutrients most of the time.

-But this does adjust depending on whether he needs to bulk up a certain muscle group for a new movie.
+But this does adjust depending on whether he needs to bulk up a particular muscle group for a new movie.

 The good thing is that you don’t need a movie star budget to work these things out.
-Simply use an app like Noom to track everything you eat.
+We offer you a free macro calculator, which calculates how many grams of fat, protein, and carbohydrates you need per day.
+Once you have calculated your macro profile, the Noom app can help you track everything you eat.

 2. Only Fresh Food